 • DO more clearly communicate your household beliefs, rules, and consequences.

-• DO solve the one problem at hand (not every problem) with a goal to prevent it from happening again.
+• DO solve the one problem at hand (not every problem) to prevent it from happening again.

 You’ll notice that “To solve the problem” is last on that list, not first.
 That’s because you’ll never get to really solving the problem unless you first work on the relationship.
 And you’ll never solve all problems at once.
 Problem-solving demands a good relationship and trust by your teen that you have their best interests at heart.